yigitus/yts-fab/README.txt

 == Changelog ==

+= 1.0.6 =
+* Minor bug-fixes for CSS and placeholder image.
+* Optimization improved.

 = 1.0.5 =
-* Added placeholder image
+* Added placeholder image.

 = 0.5 =
-* Added right/left option
+* Added right/left option.

 = 0.5 =
 * List versions from most recent at top to oldest at bottom.